 Then, why did the Lord Jesus speak many words to the disciples who followed Him at that time?
 This was because the majority of them truly followed and pursued knowing the Lord.
 Especially Apostle Peter, he was a model and pioneer for loving God.
 He paid attention to the words of the Lord Jesus, knew his own deficiencies in the Lord’s words, and sought his own entry.
 This way, he gained more enlightenment from God, understood more truths, became the one that obeyed God, knew God, and loved God, and in the end was crucified upside down for God.
 So the Lord especially fixed His eyes on Peter: He entrusted God’s sheep to Peter to shepherd and handed the key of heavenly kingdom to Peter.
 From this we can see those who truly believe in God and pursue the truth are able to receive His commendation, truth, and life.
 Rather, for those who eat their fill, they can only receive some grace because of God’s mercy but not God’s commendation.
 Since they don’t love the truth at all, nor seek to know God or love God, such people won’t gain truth or life eventually.
 From that, it can be seen: God is principled in treating different people, and this is decided by His righteousness.
 So if we want to obtain the Lord’s commendation, then we can’t be simply content to eat our fill when believing in God, or have any extravagant desire for God.
 Instead, we should entrust our heart to God, put in more effort on understanding and practicing the Lord’s words.
 If we do thus continually, God will surely guide us to gain more.

-Brother Yi’en, could such fellowship make you understand a little God’s intention behind the miracle of five loaves and two fish?
+Brother Yi’en, could such fellowship help you understand a little of God’s intention behind the miracle of five loaves and two fish?

 Brother in the Lord, Xiangyin